 R E A N N A _ N W A G B O S O

-Hi my name is Reanna and i’m a 19 year old journalism student as well as aspiring musician and model from South London and ‘Lately, I’ve been stocking up on clothes from online shops such as: Prettylittlething, Aliexpress (without a doubt), Bershka, and Zara.
+Hi my name is Reanna, and i’m a 19 year old journalism student as well as aspiring musician, model and influencer from South London and ‘Lately, I’ve been stocking up on clothes from online shops such as: Prettylittlething, Aliexpress (without a doubt), Bershka, and Zara.
 I love doing online shopping on these websites at the moment, as well as many many more, as i feel as though they sale clothing which is abstract, experimental, and nostalgic all at the same time.
 Although, Here are the clothes and accessories I’ve bought so far from Aliexpress which i adore soo much from them’:

 S T A T I S T I C S